The Coveted Mirror: Reception

-Softline called The Coveted Mirror "a great balance of magic and mystery".
+Softline in 1984 called The Coveted Mirror "a great balance of magic and mystery".
 The magazine liked the "intelligent" parser with built-in hints and the "remarkably well done yet nonviolent" arcade sequences, and concluded that it "is probably the best graphic adventure of the year".
+Creative Computing praised the game's graphics, and approved of the arcade segments as "a refreshing break from 'adventure monotony'".
+The magazine concluded that The Coveted Mirror "is one of the best graphics adventures" for Apple.